-CLIENT: CH2M Hill
+CH2M Hill

-Project Description

 Water that falls on and runs through Nashville's Centennial Park today is not being managed well.
 Recently, the underground source of Cockrill Spring was rediscovered beneath Centennial Park.
 About 100 years ago it had been capped and piped to the sanitary sewer system where it is then unnecessarily treated at a wastewater treatment plant.
 Our team, working with CH2M Hill, plans to keep this water on site so that it can be used for irrigation, to fill the park lakes, and to contribute to water features in the park, thereby reducing potable water use.

-To prevent water from entering

-Overhead view of our project site, Centennial Park. the sewer system, we developed a strategy to excavate Cockrill Spring so that the water flows through a newly constructed channel to a newly designed lake, which will be slightly less than an acre in size.
+To prevent water from entering the sewer system, we developed a strategy to excavate Cockrill Spring so that the water flows through a newly constructed channel to a newly designed lake, which will be slightly less than an acre in size.
 The team has also sized pumps to help the water flow from Lake Katherine to Lake Watauga.
 Lake Watauga currently has poor circulation, so the team decided to implement artificial circulation via destratification to reduce nutrient loading.
 Additionally, the team is designing rain gardens, bioswales, permeable pavers and rainwater cisterns to prevent additional stormwater runoff.

-CIVIL & ENVIRONMENTAL ENGINEERING S.R.
-49 Harpeth River Bridge Design, Cheatham County, Tennessee TEAM MEMBERS:
+S.R.
+49 Harpeth River Bridge Design, Cheatham County, Tennessee

-Mason Hickman Muhammad Danial Meli Allen (Teddy) Weaver ADVISERS:
+Mason Hickman Muhammad Danial Meli Allen (Teddy) Weaver